 According to a report of the National Ministry of Economy and Public Finances, of October 2011, in slightly over a decade, both the soybean sown surface as well as its produce showed an important growth, by 122% and 152% respectively.
 The strong dynamism evidenced by this crop is explained by the boom of the new technological package “RR Soybean + Glyphosate + Direct Sow”, whose application brought, in turn, a significant rise in productivity owing to:

-Ever since this package was applied, soybean has had a rising share in the country’s overall sown area, at 64% in 2011.
-The processing industry has increased its milling capacity, in accordance with the growth in oilseed production.
+Ever since this package was applied, soybean has had a rising share in the country’s overall sown area, and the processing industry has increased its milling capacity, in accordance with the growth in oilseed production.

 Soybean is the primary oilseed cultivated in Argentina.
 It stands out significantly, accounting for approximately 93% of production in July 2019, according to a report from the Ministry of Finance.